Presenting Dionne Warwick: Critical reception

-In the 21st century, Allmusic editor Lindsay Planer gave the album four stars out of five.
+In the 21st century, AllMusic editor Lindsay Planer gave the album four stars out of five.
 She wrote:

 Warwick's inviting voice was at the core of their successful working relationship, coupled with the undeniably unique and expertly crafted material, yielding a host of classics such as "Wishin' and Hopin'."
 The version here predates Dusty Springfield's rendering and was likewise much of the reason Springfield chose to cover it to begin with.
 Other seminal entries featured on Presenting Dionne Warwick are "Make It Easy on Yourself" and the lovelorn melancholy ballad "I Cry Alone," as well as the unique arrangement of "Zip-A-Dee-Doo-Dah."

+A 2023 review from Pitchfork rated this release an 8.5 out of 10, with critic Andy Cush calling it "an imperfect lens through which to examine her artistry", but he traces the singer's career up to this release and highlights several tracks as exceptional, writing that "the ghostly minimalism of the demos" enhances the listening experience.